sukeshan/Satellite-Image-Segmentaion/README.md

 ## Dataset link - https://www.kaggle.com/sagar100rathod/inria-aerial-image-labeling-dataset

-###   Usig UNet Architecture segmented a Buildings using inria datasets with a spatial resolution of 0.3 m.
+###   Usig UNet Architecture, Segmented a Buildings by using inria datasets with a spatial resolution of 0.3 m.